UAD Frequently Asked Questions

 If the listing you're using is an active listing, then neither the financing type nor concession amount is required.
 Though it may not be your preference, go ahead and leave the field blank.

-26. Why do the additional rentals and listings pages not have UAD field expansions?
+26. Why do the additional rentals and listings pages not have UAD field expansions/Why aren't additional rentals and listings included in the MISMO 2.6 GSE XML?

 The additional comparables pages do have the UAD field expansions to assist you entering the UAD required data, however, additional rentals and listings do not.
-Currently the GSEs do not have any specifications around additional rentals or listings but if that changes, we'll update these forms to meet the requirements.
+Additionally, they're also not included in the MISMO 2.6 GSE XML.
+Currently, the GSEs do not have any specifications around additional rentals or listings but if that changes, we'll update these forms to meet the requirements.

 27. What if my assignment is a refinance?